SOS Children's Village Esmeraldas

 Many families in Esmeraldas live in poverty and struggle to care for their children.
 Its beautiful beaches and mangrove forests attract tourists all year round, but the reality of life on the city’s outskirts is an entirely different one.
 To make matters worse, in April 2016, the region was hit by a powerful earthquake.

-Esmeraldas is one of the poorest regions of Ecuador
+Esmeraldas is one of the most under pressured regions of Ecuador

 SOS Children's Villages offers support to children who have lost, or are at risk of losing, the care of their family (photo: SOS archives)

 Esmeraldas is a coastal city in the far north-west of Ecuador, near the Colombian border.
 It has a population of around 158,000.Most people live off agriculture, but tourism is also an important source of income.
-However, the region is one of the poorest in Ecuador: around 65 per cent live in poverty.
+However, the region is one of the most under pressured people in Ecuador: around 65 per cent live in poverty.
 Thousands of families lack access to drinking water, paved roads, and sewage systems, and health care.

 The region's proximity to the Colombian border means that a lot of drug trafficking goes on here.